 Healthy fingerlings of Cyprinus carpio var. communis weighing approximately 10 ± 2 gms, were procured from Nursery ponds at Faculty of Fisheries, Rangil, Ganderbal.
 Heavy metal, Zinc in the form of Zinc sulphate, was purchased from a local laboratory chemical dealer in Srinagar, Jammu and Kashmir.
 They were brought to laboratory in plastic bags with adequate water to avoid any physical injury.
 Fishes were disinfected by giving them a bath for two minutes in 0.05% KMnO4 solution.
 Thereafter they were transferred to glass aquaria measuring 60×30×40 cm.
 Prior to the introduction of fishes, aquaria were also washed with KMnO4 solution to avoid any infection.
 Fishes were acclimatized for two weeks and fed with artificial diet during the period.
 Leftover food in the tank was removed daily and water was changed.
 Standard dilution water containing zinc sulphate as the toxicant was prepared according to OECD standards (2019) for experimentation.

-Ventilatory activity in terms of opercular movement was measured by manually counting the number of times the operculum opened and closed per unit time with the help of a stopwatch and represented as opercular movements per minute.Opercular beat frequency in fishes subjected to different toxicant concentrations (2.12, 4.25 and 8.50 mg/l) were recorded after 6 hr, 12 hr, 24 hr, 48 hr, 72 hr and 96 hr.
+Ventilatory activity in terms of opercular movement was measured by manually counting the number of times the operculum opened and closed per unit time with the help of a stopwatch and represented as opercular movements per minute.Opercular beat frequency in fishes subjected to different toxicant concentrations (2.12, 4.25 and 8.50 mg/L) were recorded after 6 hr, 12 hr, 24 hr, 48 hr, 72 hr and 96 hr.
 Control fish were monitored along with the toxicant concentrations to provide a reference for assessing any changes.
 Fishes were treated dead, if there was no opercular movement, immobilization, loss of equilibrium or morbidity as all these parameters indicated a pending death.

-Statistical analysis was performed in SPSS (20.0 version) using ANNOVA.
+Statistical analysis was performed in SPSS (20.0 version) using ANOVA (Analysis of Variance).

 Result